 Katera joined OCVA as sales and marketing coordinator in September 2017, bringing a wide range of experience in marketing, design and promotion.
 She’s leading OCVA’s marketing and digital media efforts to expand the Oregon Coast’s tourism economy, including creating compelling marketing materials that engage a diverse audience to learn about the many activites available year-round along the Coast.
 Katera is also helping OCVA ramp up its capacity to participate in sales missions in key markets across the globe.

 Her outgoing and friendly demeanor is equally matched by a focused, analytical side.
 “Katera is a sharp, creative problem solver who really listens to people,” says Marcus Hinz, OCVA executive director.
 “Her experience will be invaluable to our tourism partners.”

-Katera currently lives in Waldport, not far from where she grew up with her Boston Terrier, Squirt.
+Katera currently lives in Waldport, not far from where she grew up.
 When she’s not working Katera is likely cooking, woodworking or avoiding the gym.

 Gold Beach, Oregon

 Born and raised in Poughkeepsie, New York, Dave Lacey is a seaman at heart.
 A fisherman, kayaker, snorkeler and amatuer naturalist, Dave has lived in Gold Beach, Oregon since 1995, where he’s done everything from commercial fishing to carpentry.
 In 2012, he founded South Coast Tours as a way to share his love of the outdoors with others.
 The company employs four guides who lead people on kayaking, fishing and stand-up paddle board trips and teach surfing lessons.